Is 5000 IU of Vitamin D3 Too Much?

 The definitive test is the 25-hydroxyvitamin D (25-OH D) blood test.
 This can be ordered through your doctor or through at-home blood test services.
 Test once before starting supplementation to establish your baseline, then retest after 2-3 months to see where your levels land.
 From there, adjust your dose to maintain the 40-60 ng/mL range.

 For a full guide to vitamin D3 and K2 supplementation, including dosing protocols and what experts recommend, see our vitamin D3 + K2 supplementation guide.
-To find the best options, see our top picks in our best vitamin D3+K2 supplements roundup.
+And if you are wondering whether blood work is even necessary before starting, our do you need blood work before supplements? article lays out the argument.

 Should I take vitamin D3 in the morning or at night?